 Reporting and analytics are an essential part of any digital marketer’s strategy.
 Having access to the data that is beneficial to you and your business can be instrumental in achieving a firms eMarketing goals and objectives.
 But it takes time and resource to select the metrics that matter and to build a report, we’ve made it easy by creating custom reporting kits focusing on email deliverability and data hygiene.
 These kits have been designed to help you clear out dirty data, unengaged contacts and help you ensure your communications hit the desired inboxes.

 For more information about these kits, click here.

 Active list management

-Why is an ESPs infrastructure critically important when focusing on the topic of blacklisting?
+Why is an ESPs infrastructure critically important when focusing on the topic of blocklisting?
 Security, reliability and enhancing performance are key components to the way an ESPs infrastructure is configured.
 That's why Concep’s Mail Server runs the latest version of PowerMTA (v5.0) which is an industry leader enterprise-grade email message transfer agent (MTA) designed for sending high-volume messages, ensuring optimal deliverability for our clients.
-Our priority is our client’s peace of mind, so we reduce their blacklisting risk by leveraging an infrastructure which runs active blacklist monitoring and alerting.
+Our priority is our client’s peace of mind, so we reduce their blocklisting risk by leveraging an infrastructure which runs active blocklist monitoring and alerting.
 What’s more, we’ve broken down the benefits:

 IP sender reputation